 This wine company has won several awards centering on sustainability.
 The Intentional Living Future Institute has even certified Silver Oak as a Living Building, meaning that the building takes less than it gives.
 With the idea that this wine brand has a positive impact on both the natural and human systems that interact with it, Silver Oak’s winery is actually the 26th construction on the planet to receive full accreditation.

 What Can Other Wine Brands Take Away From These Examples?

 Businesspeople and winemakers can take in a lot from these six incredible sustainable wine brands within the business world.
 Let’s consider this in more detail.

 First, one can learn that a brand can generate more profit by becoming sustainable.
 By freeing winemaking processes of toxic pesticides and herbicides and opting for kinder approaches, companies can show that they are dedicated to helping our environment as well as their customers.
 As a brand, you can become an incredibly prominent figure of eco-awareness, preventing any bad reputation that your company may have picked up otherwise.

 Secondly, it’s evident that investing in harmful processes can damage any brand.
 It’s common knowledge that some customers have started to boycott damaging conventional businesses, refusing to buy products that have been part of a process that inflicts a multitude of issues on our planet.
 Therefore, these sustainable examples provide the perfect model of what other companies could be doing.

-Finally, businesspeople can learn that they can make a massive difference in our world.
-Whether you consider the ingredients, the harvesting, the fermenting, the packaging, or the distributing of these wines in the process, every step has the ability to positively or negatively impact our world.
+Finally, business people can learn that they can make a massive difference in our world.
+Whether you consider the ingredients, the harvesting, the fermenting, the packaging, or the distribution of these wines in the process, every step has the ability to positively or negatively impact our world.
 Therefore, it’s crucial to take your business in the right direction today by stepping towards sustainability.